joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | Fully connected	2     | Output with size of known labels              | (?, 120) -> (?, 43) |
 | RELU Activation	5			|												                        | -                   |

+The details in the images are very sublte and adding a Convolutional layer will give the network more space for recognizing features.
+The count of Fully connected layers was kept to two as adding more did not seem to have the disired effect of improving the accuracy.
+The first iterations started to fluctuate around certain accuracies from epoch ~15 onwards which can be an indication of overfitting.
+The added dropout layer improved overfitting and the accuracy slightly fluctuates in the last 10 or so epochs which can also be attributed to the randomnes of batched data.
 #### 3. Describe how you trained your model

 First I build the network similar to the LeNet network and chose initially to train the model with proposed starting settings